-Nominations for the 2022 Rural Women's Award is now open and women across NSW have been encouraged to put up their hand.
+Nominations for the 2022 Rural Women's Award is now and women across NSW have been encouraged to put up their hand.

 Last year Southern Highlands local Cressida Cain won the 2021 Rural Women's Award.